 Overview: Why Study Salinity?

 Because ocean surface salinity varies from place to place and over time, scientists are using it to trace the ocean's role in Earth's water cycle.
 For example, about 86% of global evaporation and 78% of global precipitation occur over the ocean.
-By measuring changes in ocean surface salinity caused by these processes, as well as changes caused by melting ice and river runoff, Aquarius provides important new information about how Earth’s freshwater moves between the ocean and atmosphere and around the globe.
+By measuring changes in ocean surface salinity caused by these processes, as well as changes caused by melting ice and river runoff, Aquarius has provided important new information about how Earth's freshwater moves between the ocean and atmosphere and around the globe.

-Aquarius also helps scientists track ocean currents and better understand ocean circulation.
+Aquarius has also helped scientists track ocean currents and better understand ocean circulation.
 Together with temperature, salinity controls the density of seawater, determining whether it sinks or floats.
 Salinity has a major effect on the flow of deep ocean currents that move heat from the tropics to the poles and affect global climate.
 When combined with data from other sensors that measure sea level, ocean color, temperature, winds, rainfall and evaporation, Aquarius' continuous, global salinity data provide a clearer picture of how the ocean works, how it is linked to climate - including short-term events like El Niño and La Niña - and how it may respond to climate change.
-Aquarius is also serving as a pathfinder to demonstrate the technology and scientific rationale for future long-term satellite missions to monitor ocean surface salinity.
+Aquarius has also served as a pathfinder to demonstrate the technology and scientific rationale for future long-term satellite missions to monitor ocean surface salinity.